Optimal approximation of anticipating SDEs: Introduction

 \section{Introduction}

 We suppose a Brownian motion $(W_{t})_{t \in [0,1]}$ on the probability space $(\Omega, \mathcal{F}, P)$, where the $\sigma$-field $\mathcal{F}$ is generated by the Brownian motion and completed by null sets.
-Under the assumption that the Brownian motion is evaluated at an equidistant time grid, i.e. we have the information $W_{1/n}, W_{2/n},\ldots, W_1$, the investigation of optimal approximation with respect to the mean squared error for It\=o stochastic differential equations (SDEs) goes back to \cite{CC}, where the authors determined the optimal approximation scheme for a class of SDEs with additive noise.
+Under the assumption that the Brownian motion is evaluated at an equidistant time grid, i.e. we have the information $W_{1/n}, W_{2/n},\ldots, W_1$, the investigation of optimal approximation with respect to the mean squared error (MSE) for It\=o stochastic differential equations (SDEs) is well-studied.
 For SDEs interpreted in the classical It\=o sense there is a rich literature on numerical results, approximation algorithms and error analysis.
 We mention the monographs \cite{Kloeden_Platen, GrahamTalay}.
-Many upper bounds for the mean squared error of approximation schemes can be found in \cite{Kloeden_Platen}.
 We also refer to the survey \cite{MGR} and the comprehensive study of the pointwise optimal approximation of It\=o SDEs given in \cite{Mueller_Gronbach}.

 Much less is known about numerical schemes for anticipating stochastic differential equations.
-Some upper bounds of the mean squared error are known from the investigation of Euler schemes for a class of Skorohod SDEs, see e.g.\cite{TorresTudor} and \cite{Shevchenko}.
-An Euler scheme for an anticipating SDE, where the integral is interpreted in anticipating Stratonovich sense, is analysed in \cite{AnhKHiga}.
+Some upper bounds of the MSE are known from the investigation of Euler schemes for a class of Skorohod SDEs, see e.g.\cite{TorresTudor} and \cite{Shevchenko}.
+An Euler scheme for an anticipating Stratonovich SDE is analysed in \cite{AnhKHiga}.
 A Wong-Zakai result for anticipating Stratonovich SDEs is given in \cite{CoutinFrizVictoir} by rough path theory.
-None of these studies deal with optimal approximation or lower bounds of the error.
+None of these studies deal with optimal approximation or lower bounds of the MSE.
+Skorohod SDEs arise in several applications, e.g. the computation of derivative-free option price sensitivities \cite{Fournie, Chen_Glasserman}.

-To the best of our knowledge, this is the first study of optimal approximation and optimal approximation schemes for anticipating SDEs, where the integral is interpreted in Skorohod sense, see Section \ref{section_SkorohodSDE}.
+To the best of our knowledge, this is the first study of optimal approximation for anticipating SDEs, where the integral is interpreted in Skorohod sense.

 There are very few existence results on Skorohod SDEs.
-However, all the difficulties arise already at linear Skorohod SDEs with a nonadapted initial value.
+However, all the difficulties arise already at linear Skorohod SDEs with a nonadapted initial value: Let $a, \sigma, f \in C^1([0,1];\RR)$ and consider the Wiener integral $I(f) = \int_{0}^{1} f(s)dW_s$ and some sufficiently smooth function $F:\RR \rightarrow \RR$ (cf. Theorem \ref{thm_OptSDELin} below).
+Then the unique solution $(X_t)_{t \in [0,1]}$ of the Skorohod SDE with the nonadapted initial value